dwins/portfolio/content/resume/_index.md

 > Outreach program pairing teams of undergraduate students with Google engineers to work on a semester-long project to build work experience and interview skills. *[Android]*

 - Met with the team biweekly to evaluate progress, identify roadblocks and facilitate solution planning, and help with interpersonal coordination issues.
-- Held office hours for individual advising.
+- Provided individual advising through email and online office hours.

 ## Radiant Blue, Software Engineer (2016)